caffeineLover/Voices-From-The-Rust-World/documentation/README.md

 `.vfrw book <lorecode>` gives you one book containing all pieces for that lore entry.

 `.vfrw book <lorecode> <piece>` gives you one book containing only that one-based piece number.

+Open the spawned book to test automatic narration playback.
+Use `.vfrw stop` if you need to stop the clip before closing the book.

 The helper sends Vintage Story's `/giveitem` command for you, so your player still needs permission to use `/giveitem`.
 In a local creative/debug world this is usually fine.